dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

   filled in a templated SQL query (called a data quality sensor)

-- The generated SQL query is execute SQL query on the data source, capturing the data quality measure.
+- The generated SQL query is executed on the data source, capturing the data quality measure.
-  All data quality sensors in DQOps are expected to return a result column named *actual_value* as a data measure that will be evaluated with data quality rules.
+  At is expected that all data quality sensors in DQOps will return a result column named *actual_value* as a data measure, which will be evaluated with data quality rules.

-- The data quality metric (called *sensor readout* in DQOps) is passed to a [data quality rule](../definition-of-data-quality-rules.md) that is a Python function that will decide if the measure (sensor readout) should be accepted, or the data quality check should fail and generate a data quality issue at one of three severity levels: warning, error, fatal.
+- The data quality metric (called *sensor readout* in DQOps) is passed to a [data quality rule](../definition-of-data-quality-rules.md) that is a Python function.
+The function determines if the measure (sensor readout) should be accepted or if the data quality check should fail and generate a data quality issue at one of three severity levels: warning, error, or fatal.

-  The data quality measure (sensor readout) is passed up to tree data quality rules, because data quality rules for warning, error and fatal severity levels use different parameters (thresholds).
+  The data quality measure (sensor readout) is passed up to tree data quality rules because data quality rules for warning, error, and fatal severity levels use different parameters (thresholds).

 ## Configuring data quality checks